digitallawyer/openlegaldictionary/_definitions/ibidem.md

 ---
 title: Ibidem
 permalink: "/definitions/ibidem.html"
-body: Lat In the same place; in the same book; on the same page, etc. Abbreviated to “ibid.” or “ib
+body: Lat in the same place; in the same book; on the same page, etc. Abbreviated to “ibid.” or “ib
 published_at: '2018-07-07'
 layout: post